 Another consistency in her style has been her penchant for Alexander McQueen’s bespoke designs.
 Ever since she married William in a Sarah Burton for Alexander McQueen wedding dress, The Duchess of Cambridge has returned to the designer label for bespoke dresses and dress-coats made especially for her for significant royal events such as the Trooping the Colour, Order of the Garter, various church services, weddings, and christenings.

 Kate’s casual, country-style has also remained similar from 2011 until today.
 She is great at putting together a quintessential English country ensemble for her outdoors engagements, usually opting for jackets, jumpers, and gilets from brands such as Really Wild Clothing, Troy London, Dubarry, and Barbour, paired with skinny jeans (often Zara) and a pair of boots.
 Her brown Penelope Chilvers boots have been in her wardrobe since 2005!

 As the Duchess of Cambridge grows in confidence in her role as a member of the Royal Family, she seems to have also gained more confidence in experimenting with the latest fashion trends and venturing outside of her style comfort zone.
 We saw a move from her go-to knee-length dresses, skinny jeans, and nude pumps, to midi dresses, wide-leg trousers, pantsuits, and padded headbands.

-From 2016 onwards, we saw a gradual shift away from the above-the-knee dresses as she discovered a new favourite hemline: the midi.
-Even though she favours the longer hem these days, it is a fresher, less formal and more on-trend look that she can pull off incredibly well with her height.
+From 2016 onwards, we saw a gradual shift away from the above-the-knee dresses as she discovered a new favorite hemline: the midi.
+Even though she favors the longer hem these days, it is a fresher, less formal, and more on-trend look that she can pull off incredibly well with her height.

 In late 2018 we saw her embrace the wide-legged trouser trend, which she has continued to experiment with over the past couple of years, putting together very trendy but elegant ensembles from a mix of high street and high-end labels.